Four Things to Consider Before Mapping Processes for Software Requirements (3 of 4)

 We originally started with a large diagram, much like the one you see above.
 However, for our process workshops, we broke it into smaller, logical parent-child diagrams.
 That worked well to support interaction with SMEs and refining the processes.
 However, the end goal of the effort was to configure a work management system, so the diagram was reassembled into the above form, which was preferred by our developers.

-Thus far, I have attempted to provide some practical guidance for the creation of process diagrams.
-Lastly (and at the risk of getting into trouble), I would like to talk briefly about process levels.
+Thus far, we have attempted to provide some practical guidance for the creation of process diagrams.
+Lastly (and at the risk of getting into trouble), we would like to talk briefly about process levels.

 Invariably someone will ask you to what process level are you mapping?
 They are referring to established standard classifications that define appropriate information to be contained in the diagrams.
-I use the word standard loosely because I have seen multiple definitions and numbers of process levels, so it depends on the definition to which you subscribe.
+We use the word standard loosely because we have seen multiple definitions and numbers of process levels, so it depends on the definition to which you subscribe.
 Some use four levels, some use five and others use six.
-I like the four level definitions presented below.
+We like the four level definitions presented below.
 Keep in mind that there may be additional child diagrams within a given level.